Mardi Gras Menu Ideas

 (Mardi Gras in French)

 As I got older, I still partied in the French Quarter, indulging on Hurricanes and Lucky Dogs (local hot dog carts).
-At midnight, all over the city, police cars would blast their sirens to signify the end of the fun.
+At midnight, all over the city, police sirens would blare to signify the end of the street party.
+Not ready to call it quits, I sometimes hosted a late-night house party, feasting on shrimp Creolegumbo and more cocktails.

 MORE: